Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Fortunately, Rebar was used to dealing with searingly intelligent people who hated to think of themselves as intelligent.
 He was after all a Master Sergeant in the US Army, bastion of the violently anti-intellectual genius.
 The other services had their upside but *nobody* found the problem children like the Army.

 Family issues?
 Check.
 Wild childhood?
 Check.
 Probably on the wrong side of the law a few times but never got caught and didn’t want to admit it?
 Like looking in a fucking mirror.
-She hadn’t even graduated high school…And neither had Rebar.
+She hadn’t even graduated high school...
+And neither had Rebar.

 The Air Force would have straight rejected someone like that.
 So would the Navy.
 And the Marines were their own special flavor of weird, so God alone knew what they’d have done with her.
 But the Army’s motto might as well have been *‘We’ll take ‘em, and we’ll fix ‘em up but good,’* and Rebar would deck anyone who said otherwise, Firth included.